ScreamBun/react-bootswatch-theme-switcher/README.md

 ### Install

 ```
-npm install czack425/react-bootstwatch-theme-switcher
+npm install czack425/react-bootswatch-theme-switcher
 ```
 ### Setup
-The theme switcher works by dynamically modifying the document's style element to switch between the Bootstwatch themes.
+The theme switcher works by dynamically modifying the document's style element to switch between the Bootswatch themes.
 There are two components:

  * A ```ThemeSwitcher``` component that wraps your top-level component.
 This is responsible for theme loading and hiding your app during the load.
  * A ```ThemeChooser``` component that displays a dropdown button select menu allowing the user to choose a theme.